Next-Gen App & Browser Testing Cloud

 }

-As we can notice from the above snapshot, our build was successfully executed, and the tests were uploaded to our TestMu AI Web Automation Dashboard.
+}When the build completes, tests are uploaded to the TestMu AI Web Automation Dashboard.

 npm install -g lambdatest-cypress-cli